Article Translations: (Spanish)

-The doctor may give you an antibiotic cream to use on the stye or prescribe antibiotics.
-In rare cases, the doctor might make a tiny cut in the eyelid to let out the clogged-up material.
+The doctor may give you a topical antibiotic cream to use on the stye or prescribe oral antibiotics.
+In rare cases, if there is no improvement the doctor might make a tiny cut in the eyelid to let out the clogged-up material.
 The doctor also will see whether your child has something other than a stye and, if so, treat it.

-Kids who get one stye are at higher risk for another one.
+Kids who get one stye are more likely to get another one.
 To make that less likely, they should:

 - Clean the eyelids every day or every couple of days with the diluted baby shampoo or special eye-scrub soap.
 This can be part of their bedtime routine.

-- Disinfect contact lenses according to the instructions.
+- Disinfect contact lenses according to the product instructions.

-- Remove all eye makeup completely before going to bed.
+- Remove all eye makeup before going to bed.

 - Throw away mascara, liquid eyeliner, and eye shadow 3 months after first using them.